felipemarinho97/dev-spaces/README.md

 go install github.com/felipemarinho97/dev-spaces@latest
 ```

-Please, follow the steps in this document: [How to bootstrap a Dev Space](BOOTSTRAP_v2.md)
+Please, follow the steps in this document: [How to create a Dev Space](CREATING.md)

-For the legacy way of bootstraping (the hard way), please, follow these steps: [How to bootstrap a Dev Space](BOOTSTRAP_v1.md)
+For the legacy way of bootstraping (the hard way), please, follow these steps: [How to bootstrap a Dev Space from scratch](BOOTSTRAPPING.md)

 If you have any issue during the bootstrap progress, contact the author for more details on how to proceed.